 Once they can hold a sabre they can learn how to move.
-People often note how fast sabreurs move.
+People often remark on how fast sabreurs move.

-First ask them to walk forwards and backwards.
-Then jog forwards and backwards in place.
-Note their ankles flexing and extending, their weight on the balls of their feet, their heels lifting up from the ground first and landing back down last.
+To help them find their on-guard stance, first ask them to walk forwards and backwards.
+Then ask them to jog forwards and backwards in place.
+Ask them to feel their ankles flexing and extending, their weight on the balls of their feet, their heels lifting up from the ground first and landing back down last.
 Some people don’t put down their heels at all.
 This is fine.

 Turn their bodies so their sword arm side faces forwards with the front knee pointing forwards.
 The back knee should be directly behind and pointing somewhere off the side, usually at about 45 degrees.
 A line drawn from back ankle to front ankle should point straight forwards along the piste.

 That’s it.
-They are now in on-guard stance.
+Your students are now in on-guard stance.

-Many textbooks and coaches teach the stance by depicting their version and shaping the student into a similar form.
+Many textbooks and coaches teach the stance by demonstrating their own stance and manipulating their students into a similar form.

-Different people move in different ways, with different joint angles and body dimensions, and thus different stances.
+Different people move differently, with different joint angles and body dimensions, and thus different stances.

-The only hard rule is to ban the students from standing with their back knee at exactly right angles (90 degrees) from their front knee.
-This is a good way for them to dislocate their back knee the first time they jump back and land incorrectly.
+The only hard rule is to not stand with their back knee at exactly right angles (90 degrees) from their front knee.
+This will cause them to dislocate their back knee if they jump back and land incorrectly.

-Some textbooks and coaches insist on turning the back leg outwards to exactly 90 degrees from the front foot.
-These textbooks/coaches may also insist on putting the heels (rather than ankles) in a straight line, to lift the toes up first when you step, land lunges into a perfectly grounded pose, bend knees low, and generally move like a clockwork crab.
+Some textbooks and coaches insist on this stance.
+They may also insist on putting the heels (rather than ankles) in a straight line, to lift the toes up first when you step, land lunges into a perfectly grounded pose, bend knees low, and generally move like a clockwork crab.

 Stance in ‘Tierce’